mrklp/LpmiPred/README.md

 ## About

-LpmiPred is a pipeline that used to identify large sets of candidate LP-miRNAs in from small RNA (sRNA) sequencing data.
+LpmiPred is a pipeline that used to identify large sets of candidate LP-miRNAs from small RNA (sRNA) sequencing data.

 ## Requirements